Carbonite Server vs Zerto comparison

 Find out what your peers are saying about Carbonite Server vs. Zerto and other solutions.
 Updated: March 2024.

-Carbonite Server is ranked 35th in Backup and Recovery with 3 reviews while Zerto is ranked 2nd in Backup and Recovery with 127 reviews.
-Carbonite Server is rated 8.6, while Zerto is rated 9.0.
-The top reviewer of Carbonite Server writes "A reliable backup product which needs little management".
-On the other hand, the top reviewer of Zerto writes "Our average recovery time is now in seconds, and we can spin up a test version without affecting our production environment".
+Carbonite Server is ranked 35th in Backup and Recovery with 7 reviews while Zerto is ranked 2nd in Backup and Recovery with 234 reviews.
+Carbonite Server is rated 8.2, while Zerto is rated 9.0.
+The top reviewer of Carbonite Server writes "A simple, efficient, reliable product".
+On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
 Carbonite Server is most compared with Veeam Backup & Replication, Oracle Data Guard, Azure Backup, Veeam Backup for Microsoft 365 and AvePoint Cloud Backup, whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Dell RecoverPoint for Virtual Machines and Veritas NetBackup.
 See our Carbonite Server vs. Zerto report.

 See our list of best Backup and Recovery vendors and best Cloud Backup vendors.